 Most MCP servers are STDIO-based and difficult to deploy at scale.
 They require local installation, lack built-in authentication, and scatter credentials across developer machines.
 MintMCP addresses these challenges directly.

-• Add OAuth protection automatically to any local MCP server
+- Add OAuth protection to local and hosted MCP servers

-• Transform local servers into production services with monitoring
+- Transform local servers into governed production services with monitoring

-Virtual MCPs represent a key architectural innovation.
+Virtual MCPs, also called Virtual MCP Bundles, represent a key architectural innovation.
 Rather than exposing entire MCP servers to users, administrators create curated tool sets:

-• Minimum required tools: Virtual servers expose only necessary capabilities
+- Minimum required tools: Virtual MCP Bundles expose only necessary capabilities

 This approach addresses a fundamental enterprise concern: providing AI tool access without over-provisioning permissions.